apache/apisix/README.md

    You can refer to [plugin development guide](docs/en/latest/plugin-develop.md), and [sample plugin `echo`](docs/en/latest/plugins/echo.md) documentation and code implementation.

-   Please note that Apache APISIX plugins' added, updated, deleted, etc. are hot loaded, without restarting the service.
+   Please note that Apache APISIX plugins' added, updated, deleted, etc., are hot-loaded without restarting the service.

 For more documents, please refer to [Apache APISIX Document Index](README.md)

 ## Benchmark

-Using AWS's 8 core server, APISIX's QPS reach to 140,000 with a latency of only 0.2 ms.
+Using AWS's eight-core server, APISIX's QPS reaches 140,000 with a latency of only 0.2 ms.

 [Benchmark script](benchmark/run.sh), [test method and process](https://gist.github.com/membphis/137db97a4bf64d3653aa42f3e016bd01) has been open source, welcome to try and contribute.

-## Apache APISIX vs Kong
+## Apache APISIX vs. Kong

 #### Both of them have been covered core features of API gateway